msndvlpr/caronsale-code-challenge/README.md

 - **VIN Validation**: A validator method checks user input based on Wikipedia and other online sources.
 - **Dark Theme**: Application theme can be changed to Dark or Light.

-## Architecture
+## Project Architecture
+### Overview
 This project follows the **BLoC** (Business Logic Component) pattern for state management and also as the development architecture.
 It might be also similar to MVVM, because different layers in BLoC have a corresponding layer in MVVM, for example the view layer is the same, external packages for repositories and APIs correspond to repositories and datasources in the model layer of MVVM, and bloc layer is also acting the same as view-model in MVVM.
-The reason why I have used BLoC the mentioned purposes is that it offers a structured and testable way to manage complex state and business logic in Flutter, promoting maintainability and scalability by clearly separating business logic from UI.
-On the other hand it has also a very high number of reputation and popularity among the Flutter developers.
+The reason why I have used BLoC for the above purposes is that it offers a structured and testable way to manage complex states and business logic in Flutter, promoting maintainability and scalability by clearly separating business logic from UI.
+On the other hand it has also a very high number of reputation and popularity among Flutter developers.

+### Structure
+- **Repositories**: There are 2 repositories under `packages` directory, including `AuctionRepository` for managing backend requests for VIN and auction search stuff, and another
+  `AuthenticationRepository` for managing user authentication.
+The application business logic should be handled here.
+- **APIs**: There are 2 APIs under `packages` directory, including `NetworkAPI` for handling http requests from network, and another `SecureStorageRepository` for handling secure local storage possibility in Flutter.
+- **Modules**: Project has different modules based on the different features of the app, they are `User Authentication`, `Vehicle Search` and `Vehicle Auction`.
+Then each module contains its own sub folders including `bloc`, `model`, `view` and `widget` (some of them might be not available for every module).
+  - **bloc**: Serving as the state management framework and also acting as a intermediary layer between the repositories and the UI layer
+  - **model**: Containing the data models necessary for UI layer.
+  - **view**: Serving as the contacting point of the application with user interaction and only responsible for data representation and not any business logic.
+  - **widget**: Containing necessary UI widgets for reusing in different views.

-***Following is the project structure***
+(Following is the project structure based on bloc pattern)

-## Project Structure Overview
+### Project Structure Overview
 ```
 lib/
 ├── app/